-When Trees Attack: They're green, they have multiple legs but no arms, and according to Word Of God if someone were to touch a creeper, it would feel like leaves (which actually makes sense, given thier green texture).
+When Trees Attack: They're green, they have multiple legs but no arms, and according to Word of God if someone were to touch a Creeper, it would feel "crunchy, like dry leaves" (which actually makes sense, given their green texture).
 This makes them strongly resemble mobile, explosive plants.
-Yahtzee refers to them as "suicide shrubs."
+Yahtzee refers to them as "suicide shrubs".

 "Slimes may have been inspired by a number of classic gaming monsters: Their shape and size resemble that of Gelatinous Cubes from Dungeons & Dragons, and their splitting behavior resembles that of Zols from The Legend of Zelda and Puddings from Nethack.
 The name and the large, cartoonish face may be an homage to Yuji Horii's iconic Slimes from the Dragon Quest series."

 Rare, strange bugs that pop out of special mined stone blocks found in strongholds and occasionally in large mountain interiors.Tropes associated with Silverfish: